Arundurai29/devoptekai/src/content/solutions/ai-automotive.md

 ---
 enable: true
 subtitle: Powered by RagWorks
+meta_title: AI Solutions for Automotive Industry - Devoptek AI
+meta_description: Boost automotive efficiency with AI solutions tailored for the industry.
+Enhance productivity, innovation, and growth.
+Learn more now!
 title: Revolutionise Manufacturing with AI-Powered Solutions
 description: Enhance productivity, efficiency, and innovation in your manufacturing and automotive processes with our state-of-the-art AI solutions tailored to meet industry-specific needs.
 button: Book a Free demo